 Already plagued by more than 20 years of drought, officials and water users face unprecedented conditions fueled by climate change.
 A poor snowpack and extreme dryness sent Lake Powell and Lake Mead plunging to record low elevations, prompting the first-ever shortage to occur in 2022.
 Despite Drought Contingency Plans enacted just a few years prior, experts agreed urgent actions are required before the set of operating guidelines expire in 2026.

 This 3-day, 2-night tour journeyed along the Lower Colorado River from Hoover Dam and Lake Mead to the Salton Sea and the Coachella Valley, and included a boat trip through scenic Topock Gorge.
 Along the way, experts discussed challenges related to what has been the most contested, beloved for recreation and meticulously managed river in the United States.
 Click here for details on our COVID-19 tour precautions.

 Contact Programs Director Nick Gray via email with any tour questions.

 “This tour was so well put together.
 You guys did a spectacular job.
 The topics were relevant, the speakers good, the other participants fun and knowledgeable.
 You could offer consulting services on how to do tours!”

 “I highly recommend this tour to others.
 I feel this coming-together is very important to the future of water cooperation in California and the West.
 The tour helped me meet water users that I knew vaguely, and turned them into real people with real issues and real lives.”

 “Great range of speakers.
 Great to meet fellow tour participants.
 Interesting locations to visit.
 Intensive (in a good way).”

-Continuing education credits are available for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.
+Continuing education credits were available for California attorneys for an additional fee, and were potentially available for water plant/wastewater plant operators and other vocations/professions.